All On Four Colmar, PA

 How does All-on-4 affect my facial structure?

-All-on-4 implants help maintain your facial structure by preventing bone loss in the jaw.
+All-on-4 implants help maintain your facial structure because it prevents bone loss in the jaw.
 When teeth are missing, the jawbone naturally shrinks over time, leading to a sunken or aged appearance.
 Since implants stimulate the bone, they help preserve volume and support facial muscles.
 This keeps your face looking fuller and more youthful than traditional dentures, which do not prevent bone loss.

 Can I still develop gum disease with All-on-4 implants?

-You can still develop gum disease with All-on-4 implants.
+Yes.
 While the implants themselves can’t get cavities, the surrounding gum tissue can become infected if not properly cleaned.
-Daily brushing around implants and regular professional cleanings are essential to prevent peri-implantitis, a form of gum disease that can threaten the stability of your implants.
+This is a form of gum disease that can threaten the stability of your implants.

 How soon can I return to work after All-on-4 surgery?